 For this factor we used 10 indicators, weighted as shown:

 Net price of a degree: 30%.
-Money uses a unique and — according to many experts — more accurate estimate of college prices.
+Money uses a unique estimate of college prices.
 We started with the “sticker” price provided by the college to the federal government.
-The full cost of attendance includes tuition, fees, room, board, books, travel, and miscellaneous costs.
+The full cost of attendance includes tuition, fees, room, board, books, travel and miscellaneous costs.
 (In calculating tuition and fees for public colleges, in-state amounts were used.)

-Money gives the net price sub-factor a very heavy weighting because surveys show that the cost of college is now one of families’ biggest worries.
-About half of freshmen in 2017 said cost was a “very important” factor in where they ended up attending, according to an annual survey from the Higher Education Research Institute at UCLA.
+Money gives the net price sub-factor a very heavy weighting because surveys consistently show that the cost of college is one of families’ biggest worries.

 - Net price for students from families earning $0-$30,000 (10%)